EduardoMirandaz/EduardoMirandaz/README.md

-### Hi 👋
+### Hi, Eduardo Miranda here! 👋
 I am a information system graduate that is always looking for opportunities and collabaration in projects related to technology.
 - 🚀 I’m currently working with Java at DBC Company.
-- 🌱 I’m currently learning functional paradigm.
+- 🌱 I’m currently learning functional paradigm of programming.
+- 🎸 I like to play guitar and ukulele for fun.

 <div align="center">